 I like a nice hot bath after a long day tramping a city or country lanes.
 But the owners of Erddig in Wales were proud to own one of the first showers, a newfangled and somewhat alarming contraption in the late eighteenth century.

 They commissioned an artist to depict family members lining up for showers, and looking none too happy about it.
 Why the dunce caps?

-At Plas Newydd, a palatial country home on the water in Wales, the Earl enjoyed his leisurely baths with his valet in close attendance.
+At Plas Newydd, a palatial country home on the water in Wales, the Marquis enjoyed his leisurely baths with his valet in close attendance.
 His bathtub had a handy window to the hallway, so the valet could hand him a fresh drink every now and then.

 But at some point, the plumbing failed, as the rubber ducky warns visitors.
 (Once when I was a houseguest, I got up early to use a bathroom off the host’s kitchen, thinking I wouldn’t wake anyone.
 It turned out that the tap should have had a warning.
 It had not been used in years, and I caused a flood).

 Still, I’m not alone in wanting my hot bath.
 When Lord Curzon took over Montacute, a grand Elizabethan house in the early 1900s, he appreciated the ancient architecture.

 But he found a way to shoehorn a secret bathtub behind the priceless old panelled bedroom wall.
 (His mistress, the beautiful and accomplished novelist Elinor Glyn, was happily decorating and refurbishing the house when she received word that Lord Curzon was engaged to Grace Hinds, an equally beautiful but also very rich American.
 She packed up and left in a hurry, but I like to think she enjoyed one last bath).